 In 2017, there were 128,188 reported car accidents in Pennsylvania and 1,871 of those occurred in Butler County.
 Of the Butler County accidents, more than 700 resulted in injuries and 17 of the accidents were fatal.
 Butler County car collision accident attorneys understand that when car accidents happen, injuries and damages can be serious and costly and recovering compensation for those injuries and damages can be difficult, especially when dealing with insurance companies.

 No fault laws and insurance companies

 In Pennsylvania, drivers have a choice when it comes to the type of insurance policy, full tort or limited tort, that they purchase.
-Pennsylvania’s no fault automobile accident laws can be confusing and the compensation an injury victim is entitled to collect may depend upon which type of insurance policy the injured person has.
-Unfortunately, insurance companies often make it difficult to recover the full amount to which you are entitled because they simply do not want to pay out that money and this is why it is important to have an experienced car accident attorney working on your behalf.
+Pennsylvania’s no fault car accident laws can be confusing and the compensation an injury victim is entitled to collect may depend upon which type of insurance policy the injured person has.
+Unfortunately, insurance companies often make it difficult to recover the full amount to which you are entitled because they simply do not want to pay out that money and this is why it is important to have an experienced car accident lawyer working on your behalf.

 Car collision accidents attorney

 Insurance companies use any number of tactics to limit their payout amounts.
 Sometimes they will call an injured party to discuss the accident, hoping that he or she will say something that the insurance company can use to deny some or all coverage.
 Insurance companies may also want to discuss the injuries sustained in the accident and may argue against the extent and severity of injuries claimed.
 Insurance companies also will not tell injured claimants what damages they are entitled to recover because their goal is not to protect injured parties, but to limit the amount of the claims that they pay.
 For these reasons, it is critical to have an experienced car accident attorney representing your interests in car accident claims.